barneyb/aoc-2018/README.md

     npm install
     npm test

-Copy the `src/problems/template.js` file to the appropriate location, fill in the problem's details, write some tests next to it, and then implement the `partOne` and `partTwo` functions.
+Copy the `src/problems/utils/template.js` file to the appropriate location, write some tests next to it, and implement `partOne` and `partTwo`.

-When your solution is ready to go, register it in `index.js` to get it loaded into the solver UI.
+When your solution is ready to go, register it in its folder's `index.js` with the `wrap` function to get it into the Solver UI.

 For a one-shot test-everything run (instead of watching w/ auto rerun), use: